 About the School of Practical Nursing

 The Akron School of Practical Nursing (ASPN) program is designed to prepare adult learners for a professional career as a licensed practical nurse.
-The ASPN program is approved by the Ohio Board of Nursing with a status of Full Approval for 5 years (the highest approval the OBN will honor) and currently in Candidate accreditation status through the Council on Occupational Education (COE) http://www.council.org/.
+The ASPN program is approved by the Ohio Board of Nursing with a status of Full Approval for 5 years (the highest approval the OBN will honor) and has a 6 year accreditation through the Council on Occupational Education (COE) http://www.council.org/.
 For more information about national and program accreditation, please contact the school.
 ASPN is one of the most affordable practical nursing programs within Northeast Ohio - costing under $14,000.
 ASPN students consistently succeed in passing the National Council Licensure Examination (NCLEX) with scores well above the state and national levels.
 ASPN has relationships with Akron’s leading health care facilities, opening doors for students to complete clinical training requirements in some of the region’s top health care facilities.
 The ASPN program prepares students to enter the workforce in as little as 10 months with a new class beginning each August and each January.
 The ASPN has successfully graduated over 5,000 students.

 History of the School of Practical Nursing